car AC vent blowing warm air inside vehicle cabin

 2. Faulty Blend Door Actuator

 Inside your dashboard, behind the vents, is a complex system of ducts and flaps.
 These are controlled by small motors called actuators.
 One crucial actuator is the blend door actuator.
 Its job is to mix hot air from the heater core and cold air from the evaporator to achieve your desired temperature.
-If this actuator malfunctions, it might get stuck in a position that allows too much hot air to mix in, or it might fail to seal properly, letting warm ambient air creep in.
-This can cause the AC to feel cold initially, then warm up as the door moves to an incorrect position.
+If this actuator malfunctions, it might get stuck in a position that allows too much hot air to mix in.
+This causes the AC to feel cold initially, then warm up as the door shifts to an incorrect position.

 Signs of a Bad Blend Door Actuator